qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasterextraction.rst

      - [number]

        Default: None
-     - The with of the cells in the output raster
+     - The width of the cells in the output raster
    * - **Y Resolution to output band**

        Optional